stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

-Since there is only one request body, `Bind.body()` doesn't take any identifying arguments.
+Since there is only one request body, `Bind.body()` doesn't take any identifying arguments (however, it does take optional arguments for ignoring, requiring or rejecting keys; this matches the behavior of `Serializable.read` and only works when the bound type is a `Serializable` or list of).

 The bound parameter type (`City` in this example) must implement `Serializable`.
 Aqueduct will automatically decode the request body from it's content-type, create a new instance of the bound parameter type, and invoke its `read` method.
 In the above example, a valid request body would be the following JSON: